Meet the Families USA staff

 Strategic Partnerships Campaign Manager

 Jamie Stevenson is responsible for leading projects that advance state and national level policy changes aimed at achieving good health and quality health care for everyone in the country.
 Stevenson utilizes innovative methods to build momentum and partnerships that advance issue campaigns and grow Families USA’s partnership base.
 Before joining Families USA, Stevenson served as regional organizing manager for Climate Action Campaign.
 While there, he managed relations with state tables and climate coalitions.
 He also worked for the Pennsylvania Democratic Party where he operated as regional organizing director for President Biden’s 2020 presidential campaign.
 There, Stevenson authored and implemented a region-specific field plan that fit into the larger statewide organizing program.
-He holds a BA in integrated strategic communication from the University of Kentucky.
+He holds a Bachelor of Arts in integrated strategic communication from the University of Kentucky.